IRNAS/nrf-test-tool/README.md

 ## Special note about NRF9160DK

 In order to run this library on NRF9160 development board, we have to flash onboard NRF52840 with certain GPIO configuration as this chip controls GPIO routing of NRF91.

+* We have to reroute pins: P0.02 - P0.09 to headers.
+* Hex file (`nrf52840-pin-reroutes.hex`) was already generated for this purpose
+* Flip the switch PROG/DEBUG on dev kit to nrf52
+* Then flash using the following command: `west flash`

-In order to do that following steps should be done:
+If above .hex file doesn't work, the following steps need to be done:
 * Move into `zephyr/samples/hello_world` folder
 * Execute `west build -p -b nrf9160dk_nrf52840`
 * Execute `west build -t menuconfig`